 Currently SDEV is working on the following programs and projects:

 Safe Routes 2 School’s (SR2S) mission is to reduce childhood health diseases such as childhood obesity and childhood diabetes by increasing physical activity such as walking, biking, blading or strolling on the route to school.
-In 2015, SDEV secured $400,000 from MDOT through the Michigan Fitness Foundation for infrastructure improvements around Bennett Elementary, including defective sidewalk replacement, installing ADA ramps and signage for pedestrian safety.
-Last year, Clippert Academy joined the SR2S program, working with SDEV to implement a walking club with the students.
+2017-2018 schools participating include: Bennett and Maybury Elementary Schools.
+Students from this year’s efforts won the statewide poster contest with a prize of new bikes!
+Past highlights include: In 2015, SDEV secured $400,000 from MDOT through the Michigan Fitness Foundation for infrastructure improvements around Bennett Elementary, including defective sidewalk replacement, installing ADA ramps and signage for pedestrian safety.
+Clippert Academy joined the SR2S program, working with SDEV to implement a walking club with the students.
 For 2016, Bennett Elementary, SDEV, and SR2S are organizing a “bike rodeo” competition to encourage bicycling to school with raffles and bike giveaways.
 New to SR2S, Maybury Elementary has a new system of corner captains and “a walking school bus” to encourage students to walk to and from class.

-Chadsey Congdon/Claytown Clean-up Collaborative (C5) is funded through the US EPA Environmental Justice Problem Solving Collaborative grant program.
+Chadsey Condon/Claytown Clean-up Collaborative (C5) was funded through the US EPA Environmental Justice Problem Solving Collaborative grant program (2015-2017).
 Over the course of 2015, SDEV worked with community organizations, businesses, and residents in the 48210 zip code to form the Chadsey Condon/Claytown Clean Up Collaborative (C5).
 It aims to clean up illegal dumping in targeted vacant lots and transform them into productive community spaces like gardens, parks, and tree plantings, among other opportunities.
 Collaborative partners include Bridging Communities, Priest Elementary School, Universal Academy, Munger Elementary School, Detroit Police Department, Department of Neighborhoods, Greening of Detroit, SwGrows, ACCESS, City of Detroit Planning and Development and Parks and Recreation Departments, and residents.

 Southwest Detroit Community Benefits Coalition (CBC)